Kong/docs.konghq.com/app/_src/gateway/production/monitoring/readiness-check.md

 content_type: tutorial
 ---

-This tutorial will guide you through the process of using the Node Readiness Endpoint, which provides a reliable and simple way to determine if Kong is ready to serve user requests.
+This tutorial guides you through the process of using the Node Readiness Endpoint, which provides a reliable way to determine if Kong is ready to serve user requests.

 The readiness check endpoint returns a `200 OK` response when Kong is ready, or a `503 Service Temporarily Unavailable` response when it's not.
 This is useful for load balancers and other tools that need to monitor the readiness of Kong instances.

-Note that the readiness endpoint does not return detailed node readiness information such as the amount of memory Kong node is using.
-You might want to check out the [`/status` API](/gateway/{{page.kong_version}}/admin-api/#retrieve-node-status) as well.
+Note that the readiness endpoint does not return detailed node status information.

 ## Prerequisites